offsoc/ReplaceHexPatcher/docs/docs_EN.md

    - at the very beginning of the patcher operation, check if the currently running patch script/process has administrator rights, and if it does not, complete the execution
 10. `SHOW_EXECUTION_TIME`
    - show the time/duration of the patch at the end.
 This flag is "not subject" to the "VERBOSE" flag, and even if the "VERBOSE" flag is omitted, and this flag is specified, the work time will be displayed in the execution window.
+11. `SHOW_SPACES_IN_LOGGED_PATTERNS`
+   - when displaying information about hex patterns, separate each byte with a space (that is, every 2 hex characters) so that the pattern is displayed like this: 00 A4 32 02 00 00 00 00 E0 5E B4 00 00 10 00 00
+12. `REMOVE_SPACES_IN_LOGGED_PATTERNS`
+   - when displaying information about hex patterns, remove all spaces in the pattern so that the pattern appears like this: 00A4320200000000E05EB40000100000

 2. `variables`